 The law imposes a deadline for you to sue someone whose careless or wrongful acts have harmed you.
 If you do not file the lawsuit in time, the defendant will use the statute of limitations to deny you recovery.
 Should the court accept the defense, you will lose the chance to present your case and collect compensation for your medical bills, pain and suffering and lost earnings.

 If you have been in a motor vehicle crash, the time you have to sue may expire perhaps sooner than you think.
-Promptly engaging a Newport Beach car accident lawyer is an important step to preserve your claim.
+Promptly consulting with a motor vehicle accident lawyer in Newport Beach is an important step to preserve your claim if huge damage was caused.

 If your child suffered harm, but not you, from another’s negligence, the statute of limitations is tolled until your child reaches age 18.
 Upon reaching that age, your child then has two years to sue.
 If you were involved along with your minor child, it may prove best to find a personal injury attorney Newport Beach well before your child reaches the majority to have all claims in one lawsuit.
 In other words, if you’re involved, act as if the statute of limitations is two years.

-A car wreck lawyer Newport Beach may be able to help you even if the statute of limitations has otherwise expired.
+Getting a lawyer involved can seem costly, at first, but ensuring your case is backed by proper legal representation can strengthen your case.
+They can discuss next steps even if the statute of limitations has otherwise expired.
 In limited circumstances, a court might excuse your failure to meet the deadline.
-Under a doctrine called “ equitable tolling,” a defendant who knew about the claim and was not harmed by your delay might not be able to prevail on the statute of limitations.
+Under a doctrine called “equitable tolling,” a defendant who knew about the claim and was not harmed by your delay might not be able to prevail on the statute of limitations.
 Equitable tolling may arise when you pursue other remedies, such as workers’ compensation, if your wreck occurred while you were on the job.

 You might avoid a dismissal based on the statute of limitations if the defendant or defendant’s insurance company assured you that the defense would not be invoked while you attempted settlements or took other action.
 This equitable estoppel principle often occurs when parties enter into a specific agreement to allow a lawsuit to be filed for some period beyond the expiration of the statute of limitations.
-A Newport Beach car accident lawyer may consider getting such a tolling agreement from the negligent driver’s insurance company if your time seems to run short.
+A motor vehicle lawyer based in Newport Beach may consider getting such a tolling agreement from the negligent driver’s insurance company if your time seems to run short.

 You face different deadlines if you were injured thanks to the negligence of a driver who was on the job for a state or local government agency.
 Claims under the California Tort Claims Act may arise from wrecks involving employees operating: